Salesforce DevOps—what is it, and why's everyone talking about it?

 It’s best to adopt DevOps processes gradually and improve incrementally, rather than trying to do everything at once.
 Moving away from change sets and adopting version control are the first steps you can take to improve your release process.
 Implementing backup early also guarantees the safety of your org while you begin making other changes to your workflow.

-Gearset can remove a lot of the complexity of DevOps, and make it really easy for you to adopt each of the DevOps practices one at a time—as soon as your team is ready to take the next step.
-You can book a consultation with a DevOps expert about how to improve your development practices with Gearset.
+Gearset can remove a lot of the complexity of DevOps, and makes it really easy for you to adopt each of the DevOps practices one at a time — as soon as your team is ready to take the next step.